Anne Hamblett: Early life

 Anne Hamblett was born in Mosgiel, the daughter of the Reverend W. A. Hamblett and Ellen Hamblett (née West).
 She attended Otago Girls' High School in Dunedin and then studied at King Edward Technical College from 1934 to 1937.
 In her second year she was awarded a Callander Scholarship.
 Her fellow students included Toss Woollaston, Rodney Kennedy, Doris Lusk, Len Castle, and Colin McCahon.
 Some of them, including Lusk, Woollaston and McCahon, would often make painting excursions into the countryside, cementing life-long friendships.
 Dunedin at the time was the centre for art in New Zealand, with Woollaston describing it as, "the most artistically enlightened place in New Zealand.
 A city that was looking at artists unheard of in Christchurch – Matisse, Picasso, Cézanne."
 He added that "the one quality that united all these painters was excitement."
 In part this was thanks to a group of teachers who had arrived in New Zealand from the United Kingdom thanks to the La Trobe Scheme.
 They included R. N. Field, J. D. Charlton Edgar and Gordon Tovey, who was the Technical College’s Director.
+In 1938, Hamblett was enrolled as an art major at the Dunedin Training College, where Ivy Copeland was lecturer in art.